anshlabs716/syskit/README.md

 # 📜 Changelog

-Development history is available in [`CHANGELOG.md`](CHANGELOG.md).
+See [`CHANGELOG.md`](CHANGELOG.md) for development history.

 ---

 # ⚠️ Disclaimer

-SysKit is intended for:
+SysKit is intended for **system administration, diagnostics, maintenance, troubleshooting, learning, and personal use**.

-* System administration
-* Diagnostics
-* Maintenance
-* Troubleshooting
-* Learning
-* Personal use

-Some features can modify system resources, packages, files, services, caches, or other system settings.
+Some operations can modify system files, packages, services, caches, or other system resources.

 **Use system-modifying features carefully.**

-Not every feature is supported on every operating system.
+Feature availability varies between operating systems and implementations.

 ---